- Factors that relate to one’s existence.

 12 Connect with your body and breath.

 13 Seek out a spiritual space.
 Surrender, pray, connect with your higher consciousness.
+Find a way to pray that feels right for you.

 14 Habituate Awareness.